 We'll need some additional materials for data recovery:

-1. A host computer connected to the local network with R-Studio Corporate installed.
-We'll use it to create an R-Studio Agent Emergency startup disk and to control the process of data recovery.
-It can be used as a place to store scan info, disk images, and possibly recovered files, too.
-Below we'll explain how.
+1. A host computer connected to the local network with R-Studio installed.
+We'll use it to create an R-Studio Agent Emergency startup disk and to control the data recovery process.
+It can be used to store scan info, disk images, and possibly recovered files.
+Below, we'll explain how.

-2. A place to store recovered files and other information like scan info and disk images: We can use:
+2. A place on the remote computer to store recovered files and other information like scan info and disk images.
+We can use:

-In our example, we'll use an external USB hard drive formatted as an NTFS volume for the first recovery case and a host computer for the second one.
+In our example, we'll use an external USB hard drive formatted as an NTFS volume.

 And always remember the most important rule: NEVER TRY TO SAVE RECOVERED FILES/FOLDERS ON THE SAME LOGICAL DISK WHERE THEY RESIDE!!!
 Or you may obtain unpredictable results and lose all your data.